parmegv/leap_doc/docs/design/nicknym.md

 *Why not use Global Append-only Log?* Maybe we should, they are neat.
 However, current implementations are slow, resource intensive, and experimental (e.g. namecoin).

-*Why not use Nonverbal Feedback?* ZRTP can use non-verbal clues to establish secure identify because of the nature of a live phone call.
+*Why not use Nonverbal Feedback?* ZRTP can use non-verbal clues to establish secure identity because of the nature of a live phone call.
 This doesn't work for text only messaging.

+*Why not use the key fingerprint as the unique identifier?* This is the strategy taken by all systems for peer-to-peer messaging (e.g. retroshare, bitmessage, etc).
+Depending on the length of the fingerprint, this method is very secure.
+Essentially, this approach neatly solves the binding problem by collapsing the key and the identifier together as one.
+The problem, of course, is that this is not very user friendly.
+Users must either have pre-arranged some way to exchange fingerprints, or they must fall back to one of the other methods for verification (shared secret, WoT, etc).
+The friction associated with pre-arranged sharing of fingerprints can be reduced with technology, using QR-codes and hand held devices, for example.
+In the best case scenario, however, fingerprints as identifiers will always be much less user friendly than simple username@domain.org addresses.
+The motivating premise behind Nicknym is that when an identity system is hard to use, it is effectively compromised because too few people take the time to use it properly.

 Related work
 ===================================

-**WebID and BrowserID**
+**WebID and Mozilla Persona**

-What about WebID or BrowserID?
-These are both interesting cryptographic identity standards that are gaining support and implementations.
-So why do we need something new?
+What about [WebID](http://www.w3.org/wiki/WebID) or [Mozilla Persona](https://www.mozilla.org/en-US/persona/)?
+These are both interesting standards for cryptographically proving identify, so why do we need something new?

 These protocols, and the poorly conceived OpenID Connect, are designed to address a fundamentally different problem: authenticating a user to a website.
 The problem of authenticating users to one another requires a different architecture entirely.
-There are some similarities, however, and in the long run Nicknym could be combined with something like BrowserID.
+There are some similarities, however, and in the long run a Nicknym provider could also be a WebID and Mozilla Persona provider.

 **STEED**